 It’s called French Appetizers ($28.99, Gibbs Smith) and before anyone thinks Marie is being ironic by putting French in the title of a cookbook aimed at uncomplicated home entertaining, know this: The French dig easygoing get-togethers.
 The less fuss, the better.
 So rest assured when taking your casual entertaining cues from them and from Marie.

 French Appetizers ultimately honours the French tradition of l’apero, that after-work, pre-dinner get-together when friends slow down over drinks and small plates.
 Nothing about l’apero is supposed to be difficult.
 It’s about being together at your kitchen table, on the living room couch, or in the backyard, and just enjoying the company.

 Pissaladière from French Appetizers by Marie Asselin.

 Consider the food and drink the accessories to these shindigs.
 They’re important — they complete the event, after all — but they’re not necessarily the star attraction.
 They simply contribute to the main event, which is the act of gathering.

-The 75 recipes Marie offers in French Appetizers confirm how simple it is host l’apero, which short for l’aperitif, those elixirs served before a meal to whet your appetite, and be the queen or king of conviviality.
+The 75 recipes Marie offers in French Appetizers confirm how simple it is to host l’apero — short for l’aperitif, those elixirs served before a meal to whet your appetite — and be the queen or king of conviviality.
 They range from savoury to sweet, and sippable, and many can be pulled together in mere minutes for those more impromptu get-togethers decided upon in the waning moments of the workday.
 Think dips, spreads, palmiers made with store-bought puff pastry and filled with the tapenade in your fridge.

 Others are more involved for when you have a bit more time to put on a more hearty and thoughtful spread, like baked croque monsieur fingers, pear and blue cheese savoury galette or the fresh herb pissaladière (leave lots of time to caramelize the onions for this one but it’s worth it).